Sign up today

 After dropping anchor, we disembark on the secluded Schouten Island for a scenic 3-hour walk, climbing to the top of Bear Hill.
 We can also opt for a more leisurely afternoon relaxing on-board or at the beach, with opportunities for snorkelling and swimming.

-Tonight we enjoy a luxury barefoot beach dinner on the private shores of Schouten Island.
+Tonight, if weather permits, we enjoy a stunning barefoot beach dinner on the private shores of Schouten Island.
 Ever finished a bushwalk to have a linen-topped table waiting with oysters and Tasmanian sparkling?

 Approximately 5-7 hours walking (via Cooks Beach and either Hazards Beach or Mt Graham)